magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 Server started: http://localhost:3001/
 ```

-> NOTE 2: we set the port of the node http server to `3001` to not
+> NOTE 2: I set the port of the node http server to `3001` to not
-> collide with the default `3000` port number of the clojure web
+> collide the [express server](http://expressjs.com/) with the default
+> `3000` port number of the clojure web server we're going to later
-> server we're going to later launch with the `boot dev` command from
+> launch with the `boot dev` command from within the `modern-cljs`
-> within the `modern-cljs` project folder.
+> project folder.

 ### Play with the React web application